Texas Layoffs — July 2022

 Largest Layoffs

-The biggest impact was at ION Geophysical at its Houston facility, reporting 125 affected workers.
+The single largest action involved ION Geophysical at its Houston facility, reporting 125 affected workers.
 GXO Logistics of Texas followed with 116 workers.

 Trend & Outlook

-This data points to a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
 The Agriculture sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.